Hear directly from the people who make the music in our in-depth interviews that cover their past and present.

 Discussion of "Christian Rock" and it's development in the '90s, and a legendary guitarist showing up on a b-side track.

-We hook up with Edsel's former singer & guitarist Sohrab Habibion, currently wielding his axe in Obits to revisit Detroit Folly.
+We hook up with Edsel's former singer & guitarist Sohrab Habibion, currently wielding his axe in Obits to revisit the album Detroit Folly.

 The dark, atmospheric sound recalls bands as diverse as My Bloody Valentine and New Order, but with pop sensibility of David Bowie.

-A track by track review of the 1993 self-titled album by Eleven with band's singer and guitarist.
+A track by track review of the 1993 self-titled album by Eleven with band's singer and guitarist Alain Johannes

-A discussion about the history of Eleven and his 30+ years in the music industry as a singer, guitarist and producer.
+A discussion about the history of Eleven and Alain Johannes' 30+ years in the music industry as a singer, guitarist, and producer.

 Satchel frontman Shawn Smith, gives us insight on songwriting, dealing with a label, and the story behind those Reservoir Dogs samples.